67th Trento Film Festival

 - File H264

-If the final version of the work does not correspond with the one sent in for selection, it is the responsibility of the authors and /or producers to provide a new copy on DVD, BluRay or video file which corresponds perfectly, for subtitling and use in the Festival video library reserved for professionals and accredited members.
+If the final version of the work does not correspond with the one sent in for the selection process, it is the responsibility of the authors and/or producers to provide a new video file corresponding perfectly to the screening copy, for subtitling and use in the Festival video library reserved for professionals and accredited members.

 The Festival reserves the right to use excerpts of the works selected, up to a maximum of 2′ (or 10% of total duration in the case of short films) for television broadcasts or on the web, for promotional and non-commercial purposes only.